The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note using a number of definitions:

 exit day—is defined in EU(W)A 2018, s 20 as 31 January 202 at 11 pm

 Hague Convention on Choice of Court Agreements—Hague Convention of 30 June 2005 on Choice of Court Agreements

 implementation period—is defined in EU(WA)A 2020, s 1 as 'transition or implementation period provided for by Part 4 of the withdrawal agreement and beginning with exit day and ending on IP completion day'.
-‘Implementation period’ is the UK’s preferred term, while the EU refers to this period as
+‘Implementation period’ is the UK’s preferred term, while the EU refers to this period as the ‘transition period’

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial